 5.2 Performance Analysis

 We have several dimensions of performance to discuss.
 To validate our implementation we created 3 workloads to simulate 3 different scenarios, each increasing in time that processor one takes to complete its work and request the results from thread 2.
 In the single processor case, performance decreases as the simulated workload is increased.
 This is expected: there’s more work to be done, and one CPU resource to perform that work.
 Note that in the dual processor cases, there is little or no absolute performance (FPS) difference whether there is no workload, workload 1 or workload 2.
 Another way of saying this is that on a DP machine, workload 2 is essentially free in a properly load balanced situation.
 But for all 3 meshes, workload 3 does cause the frame rate to drop on a dual processor system.
-This shows that the simulated workload on the primary thread now takes longer than the mesh and normal generation on the helper thread.
+This shows that the simulated workload on the primary thread now takes longer than the mesh and normal generation on the secondary thread.
 Therefore, performance is now bound by the simulated workload rather than by the geometry calculations.

 5.3 Load Balancing